 His travel diaries were published in 1697 under the title A New Voyage round the World.
 Apparently, the narration of his adventures inspired, among others, Jonathan Swift, who wrote some passages of Gulliver's Travels based on Dampier.
 The writings were extremely popular in England at the time and ended up attracting the attention of the British Admiralty.
 In 1699, considering his knowledge of the South Sea, Dampier obtained the command of the H.M.S.
 Roebuck to explore Australia (back then known as New Holland).
-He traveled lives very well, both with Land and Sea-Turtles; with land of the next day we failed from thence.
+He traveled ould not get in to an Anchor.
+We refresh'd our An.
+1684 lives very well, both with Land and Sea-Turtles; and the next day we failed from thence.
 The next land of the Gallapagos that we came to, is but two eagues from this: 'tis rocky and barren like this; is about five or fix Leagues long, and four broad.
 We anchored in the Afternoon, at the North fide around the island-continent, as well as New Guinea and the Bismarck archipelago, and returned to Great Britain in 1701, after making his second trip around the world, but without fulfilling his mission.
 In London he faced a courtmartial, charged with cruelty, and was brought into disrepute.